sybrenstuvel/python-rsa/README.md

 Furthermore, in 4.0 the I/O functions will be streamlined to always work with bytes on all supported versions of Python.

-Version 4.0 will drop support for Python 2.6, and possibly for Python 3.3.
+Version 4.0 will drop support for Python 2.6 and 3.3.